 A blank role-play template is included too – create your own!

 Substitution tables and sentence creators help learners work out how a sentence fits together and how to use it in different contexts.
-They allow learners to choose alternative words for a sentence and shows them how to form phrases correctly.
+They allow learners to choose alternative words for a sentence and show them how to form phrases correctly.
 They can be incredibly supportive for learners who need the exact language to access specific lesson objectives.

 We’ve created a Sentence Analyser tool for teachers, which can be used to generate your own substitution tables and sentences.
-Training is incorporated in how to use these to align to your curriculum.
+Instructions show how to use these and how to align then with your curriculum.
 They can be printed out to be used as writing or speaking frames for developing vocabulary and language structures.
-For each sentence generated, further printable resources are also suggested, which may be saved as PDFs to send to learners, or set as lessons themselves.For younger, or pre-literate learners, or those with a special educational need, our Sentence Visualiser tool allows teachers to create meaningful sentences or lists of words purely in images.
+For each sentence generated, further printable resources are also suggested, which may be saved as PDFs to send to learners, or set as lessons themselves.

 Once again, associated resources are generated to support comprehension and can be printed off or sent to learners as PDFs.
 Translation into words is also permitted via the translation tool.